Financial-Times/origami/README.md

 The list of options is as follows:

+* `top`: Styles for first header row including the logo and buttons for the drawer menu and search bar.
 * `nav`: The primary nav, this is the nav that sits directly under the top section of the header.
 * `search`: The search bar that appears when a user presses the search icon.
 * `anon`: Styles for the row that appears when a user is not logged in.